Meeting a Need with your Community Group

 4. You have an existing relationship and this person is a doubter or seeker.

-3. This idea includes opportunity for conversation or interaction with people.
+3. This idea includes opportunities for conversation or interaction with people.

 2. This idea is primarily a service project or tangible needs assistance.